You many have heard people talking about how important it is to have a content management system, or CMS if you have a website.

 Although most content management systems like WordPress are usually associated with Blogging, they are not exclusively for blogging.
 You can use WordPress and other CMSes to create any kind of website.
 Some are specifically designed for shopping carts (like OS Commerce or Zen Cart), and others are general purpose (like WordPress and Joomla).

 Working Fresh out of the Box

-With most CMS options, there are a wide range of free templates (or themes, as they are called for WordPress), which you can use right out of the box.
-This means, you don’t necessarily need to hire a designer like me to create you a custom layout from scratch, at least not at the start.
+With most CMS options, there is a wide range of free templates (or themes, as they are called for WordPress), which you can use right out of the box.
+This means you don’t necessarily need to hire a designer like me to create you a custom layout from scratch, at least not at the start.

 In fact, I’ve begun to advise my clients to create some basic content before they hire someone like me to create a layout for them, so we can get a better idea as to what kind of layout they will need.
 I talk about this in more detail in another post on 12 tips for improving your website.

 Some free templates can also be given minor alterations to have a more customized look.
 Many WordPress themes have Theme Options included which allows you to customize different parts of the layout without needing to know CSS, HTML, or PHP.